piciji/denise/readme.md

     * multi file support
 * fix: Wasapi didn't work on some audio hardware
 * [Amiga]
-* greatly improved accuracy [thanks to amilo3438 for finding broken demos]
+* greatly improved accuracy [thanks to amilo3438 and AW182 for finding broken demos]
 * fix: Drive LED sometimes does not turn off
 * display tracks more clearly
 * add IPF, DMS, EXE and encrypted kick rom support